What is a Knowledge Base? Definition, Examples, Best Practices, and Use Cases

 Key features:

-• Omnichannel Inbox: Allows to engage with customers across their preferred digital channels (live chat, social media, messaging apps) and deliver excellent digital customer service experience.
+Omnichannel inbox: Allows to engage with customers across their preferred digital channels (live chat, social media, messaging apps) and deliver excellent digital customer service experience.

-• AI Chatbots: Provide real time digital customer care, 24×7 when your support team is not available.
+AI chatbots: Provide real time digital customer care, 24×7 when your support team is not available.
 Connecting with customers and addressing their queries in real time deliver a better experience.

-• Feedback Surveys: Conducting feedback surveys helps in understanding customer expectations and the gaps in customer service strategy so that you can improve the areas significantly.
+Feedback surveys: Conducting feedback surveys helps in understanding customer expectations and the gaps in customer service strategy so that you can improve the areas significantly.

-• SLA Management: Empower your support agents to plan effectively toward meeting their goals and digital customer service standards.
+SLA management: Empower your support agents to plan effectively toward meeting their goals and digital customer service standards.

 2. Veemo Support